 • The capital cost savings associated with used equipment affect economic comparisons.
 Refurbished plants will have wider ranges of applicability than new.

 • Local power cost (current and anticipated) has a large influence on optimal plant selection and system design.
-Operators of plants in low power cost areas will have a greater number of viable choices.
+The cost of electric power is a very high portion of operating costs.
+When products are delivered as liquids it takes more than twice as much power to produce them than if they were supplied as on-site-produced gases.
+Operators of plants in low power cost areas will have a greater number of viable plant cycle and configuration choices than those in high power cost areas.

-• Projects expected to have shorter economic lives will favor alternatives with lower capital cost over lower operating cost.
+• All other factors being equal, projects expected to have shorter economic lives will favor alternatives with lower capital cost over those with lower operating cost.

 Demand fluctuations affect plant sizing and may necessitate additional equipment: